What Can a Consumer Proposal Include?

 - Income tax debts

-- Certain student loans (if you have been out of school longer than 7 years)
+- Certain student loans (if you have been out of school longer than seven years)

 What Can’t a Consumer Proposal Include?

-A few types of unsecured debt are excluded from a consumer proposal (unless a creditor agrees to include it), such as:
+There are a few types of unsecured debt that a consumer proposal does not encompass (unless a creditor agrees to include it), such as: